3 African nations reach preliminary deal in Nile dam dispute

 “The ministers agree that there is a shared responsibility of the three countries in managing drought and prolonged drought,” the officials said in their joint statement.

-The joint statement said these preliminary decisions on the damn’s operation will not become final until the countries agree on all points in a final operating agreement.
+The statement said these preliminary decisions on the dam’s operation will not become final until the countries agree on all points in a final operating agreement.

 The countries plan to meet again in Washington on Jan.
 28-29 with the goal of reaching a final agreement on the dam’s filing and operation.